 Interspersed ROHC feedback are not associated with a PDCP SDU.
-They are not associated with a PDCP SN and are not ciphered.
+They are not associated with a PDCP SN and are not ciphered/integrity protected.

 NOTE 1: If the MAX_CID number of ROHC contexts are already established for the compressed flows and a new IP flow does not match any established ROHC context, the compressor should associate the new IP flow with one of the ROHC CIDs allocated for the existing compressed flows or send PDCP SDUs belonging to the IP flow as uncompressed packet.